About Sketchy Maze#

-When I was a kid in the era of Sega Genesys and Super Nintendo, I liked to draw my own levels with pen and paper and "play" them with my imagination.
-My "mouse mazes" had all sorts of features borrowed from videogames I liked.
-There were buttons that the player had to push that would open a door far across the level (and I'd draw a little dotted line showing the connection between the button and the door).
+Growing up in the era of 2D platformer games on the likes of the Sega Genesys and Super Nintendo, I would often draw my own levels with pen and paper and "play" them with my imagination.
+My mazes had all sorts of features borrowed from videogames I liked.
+There would be buttons that the player had to push that would open a door far across the level (and I'd draw a little dotted line showing the connection between the button and the door).
 Trapdoors would have the player fall through and then close behind them so they can't go back.
 Keys in different shapes could unlock doors in similar shapes (you'd just have to remember which keys you've got!)

 The game also has a few "generic" scripts built in that you can choose from, to create your own simple doodads with no programming required!
 In the future, template doodads can be created to be able to draw custom player characters, Warp Doors and other complex doodads with a script already attached.